 Trash bags for example : the store has 100 litre and 30 litre and 10 litre trash bags.
 They also have biodegradable ones, and extra strength ones, and on and on, but I just go for the regular ones because otherwise the choice is overwhelming.
 Do I need 100 litre or 30 litre ?
 Probably just 30, I live alone and my trash bags don’t fill up that easily.
 But what if I have to throw away something really big ?
 (Like what??
 A body?
-Lol) better get the 100 litre.
+I am rolling my eyes at myself here) better get the 100 litre.
 But I can’t use 100 litre for everything.
 I’ll get the thirty litre and then the 100 litre just in case I need them.
 And the 10 litre for the bathroom (even though I already have countless tiny bags from all my shopping that I normally use for my bathroom trash).
 Then, just for good measure , I grab mascara and two kinds of nail polish and disposable wipes as well, just as I’m walking up to the register.
 They looked pretty.
 I want to feel pretty and clean.
 I need them.

 Sometimes I get super chatty at this moment, to try and distract myself from what I’m doing.
 “How’s your day going?”
 I ask the cashier super cheerfully.
 I pretend I am a Real Adult with a Real Job.
 No one knows the difference.
 This is my fantasy moment, I get to pretend.
 “Oh, I just love this,” sometimes the salesperson says this and I know it’s totally rehearsed to make me feel good about my purchase and about the store and not back out of buying it, and I respond, exactly as they want me to “Omigod, I know, it’s so cute.
-And 30% off ! what a good deal.”
+And what a good deal.”
 I play the game with them to bide my time.
 I need to get out of here.

 The advantage to this habit is that I’m basically a girl scout.
 You need a bandaid?
 I have ten different kinds, for all your differently shaped body parts, plus ones with “frozen” characters in case you are a child or really like the color purple (me).
 You need makeup ?
 Well I don’t wear much of it and don’t know how to put most of it on, but I have a bag full of everything you could possibly need to decorate your face.